 SDG 13 - Climate Action and Resilience

 Climate resilience relates to the ability of a system to absorb stresses and maintain its function during periods of extreme weather.
 Transport infrastructure is vulnerable to the effects of climate change and work to ensure that the rail infrastructure is protected from natural processes such as erosion, flooding and increasingly extreme weather cycles, is central to Irish Rails sustainability strategy and ensures that CIÉ is acutely aware of the impacts of climate change.
 Adapting to the impacts of climate related events is critical to ensuring the longevity of assets and to planning for adaptation and resilience of our network.
 To this end, Irish Rail undertake planning and design and modelling of assets to ensure resilience and stress testing.
-Likewise we work with to minimise our climate vulnerability and to protect our natural capital with the management and protection of vulnerable coastal areas.
+Likewise we work to minimise our climate vulnerability and to protect our natural capital with the management and protection of vulnerable coastal areas.